prometheusresearch/rios/docs/source/instrument_specification.rst

 common and/or frequently-used data types/restrictions that can then be referred to throughout the rest of the Instrument Definition.
-This object consists of one or more properties where the property name serves as a unique identifier for the Type, and the value of the property is the definition of the Type, in the format of a `Type Object`_.
+This object consists of one or more properties where the property name serves as a unique identifier for the Type (in the format of an `Identifier`_), and the value of the property is the definition of the Type, in the format of a `Type Object`_.

-This identifier is a string that adheres to the following restrictions:

-* Consists of two or more of the following characters

-  * Lowercase latin alphabetic characters ("a" through "z"; Unicode 0061 through 007A)
-  * Uppercase latin alphabetic characters ("A" through "Z"; Unicode 0041 through 005A)
-  * Underscore characters ("_"; Unicode 005F)

-* The first and last characters are not an underscore.
-* Cannot be the identifier of one of the `Base Types`_

 Type Object